Zone6010/cs4843aF/ProjectDetails.md

 # Source Code

-AWS does not spport Sorce Code in the same way it does for EC2 servers and the like if it is hosted locally like this current project.
+AWS does not support Sorce Code in the same way it does for EC2 servers and the like if it is hosted locally like this current project.
 I can not provide the materials in a file or copy-paste format like other projects in this one.